-B. CUCP DBE Directory
+Section 26.31 CUCP DBE Directory

 BART is a member of the California Unified Certification Program (CUCP), which maintains the DBE directory pursuant to 49 CFR 26.81 that identifies all firms that are eligible to participate as DBEs in this Program.
-The District uses the DBE directory as a resource in developing overall and contract-specific DBE participation goals and conducting outreach and other programs for DBEs and SBEs.
+BART uses the DBE directory as a resource in developing overall and contract-specific DBE participation goals and conducting outreach and other programs for DBEs and SBEs.

-The CUCP DBE directory is available to contractors and the public electronically on the internet as well as in print.
-The CUCP updates the electronic version by including additions, deletions, and other changes as soon as they are made.
-The DBE directory includes the firms name, address, telephone number and types of work (utilizing the North American Industry Classification System (NAICS) for which the firm is certified as a DBE.
-Additionally, the DBE directory includes, whenever possible, the date the firm was established, the legal structure of the firm, the percentage owned by disadvantaged individuals, capacity, previous work experience and a contact person.
-A listing in the DBE directory does not in any way pre-qualify the identified DBE firms with respect to licensing, bondability, competence or financial responsibility.
+The CUCP DBE directory is available to contractors and the public electronically on the CUCP website: (https://californiaucp.dbesystem.com).
+The CUCP updates the directory by including additions, deletions, and other changes as soon as they are made.
+The DBE directory includes, but is not limited to, business name, business address, business telephone number, business website, and types of work (utilizing the North American Industry Classification System (NAICS) Codes) a DBE is eligible to perform.

-C. Overconcentration
+Section 26.33 Overconcentration

-Pursuant to 49 CFR Section 26.33, if the Liaison Officer determines that DBE participation is so over-concentrated in certain types of work or contracting opportunities that it unduly burdens the participation of non-DBEs in that type of work, the Liaison Officer will develop appropriate measures to address the overconcentration.
-The Liaison Officer will seek approval from the FTA.
+If BART determines that DBE participation is so over-concentrated in certain types of work or contracting opportunities that it unduly burdens the participation of non-DBEs in that type of work, the DBELO will develop appropriate measures to address the overconcentration.
+The DBELO will seek approval from the FTA.
 Once approved, the measures will become part of this Program.